MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-app-with-ldap.md

 }
 ```

-The next field `Data override` is merged with extra metadata when a user connects to a `private app` (Inside Otoroshi, private app is a service secure by any authentication module) or to the UI.
+The next field `Data override` is merged with extra metadata when a user connects to a `private app` or to the UI (inside Otoroshi, private app is a service secure by any authentication module).
 The `Email field name` is configured to match with the `mail` field from LDAP user data.

 ```json
 {